 I started this business as a 22-year-old copywriter.
-The following year, I was in shortlisting in Cannes.
+The following year, I was a Cannes delegate for Leo Burnett.
 It was a fast start to a fun career that still feels new.
 I attribute that newness to being a lifelong learner.
 This industry is enjoying a ride on a steep curve informed by a thousand inflection points.
 Every few years, advertising becomes almost unrecognizable.
 We have no choice but to stay ahead of change.

 For all that has changed, one thing remains the same: Good ideas win awards.
 But great ideas win awards and transform business.
 I've won nearly every major industry award.
 But I've chosen to only include work in my portfolio that contribute to the story of a brand rather than individual pieces of entertainment.
 Gags can be easy.
 But ideas that demonstrate something bigger than the ad itself can have real impact.

 As a Creative Lead in Facebook’s Creative Shop, we partner with the world’s best agencies and the world’s most valuable brands to help build industry-shifting ideas.
 When you find yourself in rooms with some of the most creative and savviest marketers in the world, you learn a thing or two.
 This exposure to Facebook’s Creative Council, or any given global brand team I find myself talking to, has had a tremendous influence on me, informing my approach to brandcraft.